Decoupled Functional Central Limit Theorems for Two-Time-Scale Stochastic Approximation: Introduction

 Recently, FCLTs for rescaled partial-sum processes have been explored as a foundation for efficient online inference in fields such as stochastic optimization~\citep{lee2021fast}, federated learning~\citep{li2022statistical}, reinforcement learning~\citep{li2013statistical, xie2022statistical}, gradient-free optimization~\citep{chen2021online}, and non-smooth regression~\citep{lee2022fast}.
-Additionally, \cite{xie2024asymptotic} established an almost surely Gaussian approximation for the averaged iterate to perform time-uniform inference. \textbf{FCLTs for two-time-scale SA.} The only existing FCLT analysis for the general case is provided by \cite{faizal2023functional}.
-However, as their analysis rescales both time scales by the same factor, their FCLT fails to capture the stochastic effects specific to the slow time scale.
-It is also important to highlight the difference in motivation between their work and ours.
+Additionally, \citet{xie2024asymptotic} established an almost surely Gaussian approximation for the averaged iterate to perform time-uniform inference. \textbf{FCLTs for two-time-scale SA.} The only existing FCLT analysis for the general case is provided by \cite{faizal2023functional}.
+However, their analysis rescales both time scales by the same factor.\footnote{After communicating with the authors, they recognized that an error exists in their derivation of the limiting behavior for Equation (30) on page 20 in \cite{faizal2023functional}.} It is also important to highlight the difference in motivation between their work and ours.
 Their goal is to characterize the fluctuations of the iterates around their limiting ODEs.
 In contrast, our objective is to establish decoupled FCLTs for rescaled error terms to describe the asymptotic behavior around the solution.

-For specific examples, \cite{kushner1993stochastic} provided a heuristic discussion of SA with whole-trajectory averaging.
-However, their rigorous theoretical results apply to a different averaging scheme that does not fall under the framework of \eqref{alg:xy}. \cite{gadat2018stochastic} focused on the stochastic heavy ball (SHB) method, but their analysis is restricted to the single-time-scale setting where $\beta_n / \alpha_n$ remains constant.
+For specific examples, \citet{kushner1993stochastic} provided a heuristic discussion of SA with whole-trajectory averaging.
+However, their rigorous theoretical results apply to a different averaging scheme that does not fit in the framework of \eqref{alg:xy}. \citet{gadat2018stochastic} focused on the stochastic heavy ball (SHB) method, but their analysis is restricted to the single-time-scale setting where $\beta_n / \alpha_n$ remains a positive constant.

 Thus, our work is the first to derive decoupled FCLTs for general two-time-scale SA by rescaling the iterates according to the square root of their respective step sizes.